imAIgene-Dream3D/BGT/README.md

 - [//]: # (Commented instructions: Mention any new software, hardware, or other system requirements that are specific to the extended pipeline.)

-## Installations
+# Installations
+You have two options to execute the pipeline:

-For a smoother installation experience, we suggest using the provided Singularity image.
+- [Option one](#option-1) (Recommended): using the provided Singularity image.
 This pre-configured image includes all necessary dependencies, reducing manual installation steps and potential errors.
 This installation was tested in Windows and Linux.
+- [Option two](#option-2):Installing all the libraries and packages yourself (Make sure to use the specific versions of the packages listed)

+## OPTION 1
+Download the Singularity image [Link ](https://zenodo.org/records/10953043).
 ### Install a Linux Distribution (For windows Users)
 Open a powershell command line (search in windows bar for powershell) and execute this command